๐Ÿ“ข Cohort 4 applications opening in 2026 โ€” Join the mailing list to be first to know

 Elbethel Alemaw

-Mentee Cohort 1 ยท Ethiopia ๐Ÿ‡ช๐Ÿ‡น ยท LSHTM
+Mentee, Cohort 2 ยท Ethiopia ๐Ÿ‡ช๐Ÿ‡น ยท Planetary Health Researcher

 The women guiding the next generation.

-Our mentors are accomplished professionals across data, product, engineering and research โ€” volunteering their time to walk alongside early-career women in STEM.
+Our mentors are accomplished professionals across STEM fields โ€” volunteering their time to empower early-career STEM women.

 in